Highlights from the Adrienne Clarkson Prize for Global Citizenship with Ai Weiwei

 Ai Weiwei is one of the most influential artists of our time.
 He is equally admired for his fearless activism on behalf of human rights, freedom of expression, and the plight of regular people, whether earthquake victims in China or refugees in the Mediterranean.
 Consistent in his art and activism alike is a critique of the dehumanizing effects of systems, and an insistence on the moral necessity for individuals to speak out.
 “Citizens,” Ai Weiwei writes, “should bear the responsibility to act.”

-For his constant and steadfast championing of human rights, he was celebrated with the Adrienne Clarkson Prize for Global Citizenship in Toronto on Sept.
-27, 2017 – the marquee event of 6 Degrees Citizen Space.
+For his constant and steadfast championing of human rights, he was celebrated with the Adrienne Clarkson Prize for Global Citizenship in Toronto on September 27, 2017.

 Excerpt from The Rt.
 Hon.
 Adrienne Clarkson’s remarks: